Top tips for selling-in real life features to the media

 Here are some recent examples we have worked on…

 The heartbreaking story of Sarah Brooks is another example of a highly personal case study, whereby an individual’s tragic story has been sympathetically used to deliver brand message.
 In this case, the work of Melanoma UK to try and educate people on the dangers of UV-damaged skin, and its campaign for a total ban on sun beds.

 Working with the organisation’s founder, Gill Nuttall, we were signposted to the story, made contact with Mrs Brooks and explained the idea of harnessing this highly sensitive example in order to inform other members of the public.
 Representatives of the Smoking Gun team then sat down with all parties to conduct interviews once we had confirmed the availability of press assets such as images documenting full story.
 You can read the outcome of this on Mail Online here.

 Sometimes a great case study for a real life feature comes to you, and there’s really nothing better than members of the public stepping up of their own volition to become great brand ambassadors.
-For example a mother sharing to Facebook how she used Childs Farm Baby Moisturiser on her daughter’s eczema, with incredible results.
+For example a mother sharing to Facebook how she used a cheap moisturiser on her daughter’s eczema, with incredible results.

 Enough examples, we want tips

 Needless to say, though, it’s not merely a case of delivering worthwhile information that lends itself naturally to a compelling piece of journalism.